lnesi/react-mpar/README.md

 - **reduxEnabled (bool)** determine if redux is enabled to the component, if true this will wrap the instance of the rendered component with the react-redux Provider component and pass the React-MPAR previously set store.

-**Important: Please be aware that only 1 instance of each component can be added to the page if redux is enabled unless you do your own centralize state implementation or you can share the same root level entry for all the instance of the component on the page.**

 - **createState (bool)** determines if an initial state has to be created.
 If true React-MPAR will decode data-state attribute and create an entry into the state with the component name.
 If this createState is true reduxEnables needs to also be true but not mandatory you can have createState false with reduxEnable true if there is no need for an initial state.

 Example:
 ```
 {
     TestComponent: {...DECODED_JSON_STATE}
 }
 ```

-#### Bundles/libraries
-A bundle or a library is going to be the entry point of our React-MPAR application for a collection of components defined on a specific dictionary.
-On the principles of React-MPAR a Multipage site/app can include has many bundles or libraries are required with multiple or single centralized states or stores.
-Is up to the developer to define what a bundle and what components are going to be present in its correspondent dictionary; but most importantly how they interact between each other via the redux centralized store.

-React-MPAR example provides a demo of webpack pipeline `webpack-example.config.js` which uses 1 single bundle and shows a high-level process on how to build the front end artifacts.
-These artifacts have to be integrated manually has explained earlier in this document using the CMS or Web platform correspondent method (module, clientlibs, etc).
+**Important:**  Please be aware that only 1 instance of each component can be added to the page if redux is enabled for that component unless you do your own centralize state implementation or you can share the same root level entry for all the instance of the component on the page.

+**RoadMap Note: ** We can enable redux multiple components by adding an array to every entry with an index like drupal revisions, then add the index to the root component inside a context from a component wrapper to be shared across the app at any level.

 ## Centralize Store and redux